mohamedkanfoudi/Predicting-Tweet-Sentiment-Machine-Learning-and-streamlit/README.md

 # Predicting-Tweet-Sentiment-Maching-Learning-and-streamlit
-click in Run all button  in  requirement.ipynb  (I prefere using VS Code  )
+(I prefere using VS Code )

+ Run the first cell   in  requirement.ipynb
+VS Code will demand to install Jupiter and python, install them  , then choose your interpreter of python , after that return to requirement.ipynb  and click Run ALL
 TO train and then Predict !

+type in terminal  :

+python
+>>>import nltk
+>>>nltk.download('all')

+it takes time

 download